violinminds/knowledgebass/win-openssh.md

 ### Commits signing

-Configure git to **always** sign **Github** commits with your ssh key identified by the comment containing "github-signing", via a custom config file (`$env:USERPROFILE/.github.gitconfig`) (run all commands in powershell):
+Configure git to **always** sign **Github** commits with your ssh key identified by the comment containing "git-signing" (run all commands in powershell):

-- use custom config file for host "git@github.com": `git config --global "includeIf.hasconfig:remote.*.url:git@github.com**/**.path" .github.gitconfig`
+- OPTIONAL (**not** recommended): if you want, you can use a custom config file **only** for host "git@github.com": `git config --global "includeIf.hasconfig:remote.*.url:git@github.com**/**.path" .github.gitconfig`.
+If you do so, run the following commands replacing `--global` with `--file $env:USERPROFILE/.github.gitconfig`.
+PLEASE NOTE: if you do so, commits will be signed **only** after the "git@github.com" remote has been added, so initializing new repositories and immediately committing to them will create non-signed commits!
-- instruct git to use ssh instead of gpg: `git config --file $env:USERPROFILE/.github.gitconfig gpg.format ssh`
+- instruct git to use ssh instead of gpg: `git config --global gpg.format ssh`
-- force signing of all commits: `git config --file $env:USERPROFILE/.github.gitconfig commit.gpgsign true`
+- force signing of all commits: `git config --global commit.gpgsign true`
-- force signing of all tags: `git config --file $env:USERPROFILE/.github.gitconfig tag.gpgsign true`
+- force signing of all tags: `git config --global tag.gpgsign true`
-- command to retrieve public key from agent: `git config --file $env:USERPROFILE/.github.gitconfig gpg.ssh.defaultKeyCommand "cmd /c ssh-add -L | findstr github-signing"`
+- command to retrieve public key from agent: `git config --global gpg.ssh.defaultKeyCommand "cmd /c ssh-add -L | findstr git-signing"`

   > If you did **not** select "Use external OpenSSH" during the git installation, you should try to replace "ssh-add" with "C:/Windows/System32/OpenSSH/ssh-add.exe"(**NOT** guaranteed to work)